vivekmathema/Deep3DCCS/README.md

 **The Deep3DCCS data pre-processing module**
 Module 1: Model pre-processing is a straight foward step in GUI window under the Tab "Data pre-processor".
 Users are required to upload the SMILEs datasets (.csv or xlsx files- Examples of formatted datasets are provided in "./datasets/" folder).The experimental CCS values is mandatory only for training SMILEs dataset pre-processing.

+IMPORTANT NOTE: Molecule names may contain Latin or Latin-like encoded characters that can cause issues during preprocessing of .csv or .xlsx files.
+Therefore, the SMILES input file must always be saved using "latin-1" encoding.
+In Python, specify the encoding explicitly when writing the file (e.g., with open("SMILEs_datafile.csv", "w", encoding="latin-1") as f:) if you are creating a custom training or inference SMILES dataset.

 - This is followed by choosing approperate options and pressing: "Step1:Process structure" button for 3D optimzied structrue datafiles generation from SMILEs.
 - Subsequently, the next step is to produce 2DCCS compatible 2D-projection training/inference-compatible dataset by pressing "Step2: Process 2D projection" button.
 - In each case, users must set/select correct number of rotations accordingly.